Dr Pritish Behuria

-Dr Pritish Behuria is an LSE Fellow at the Department of International Development at the London School of Economics and Political Science.
-Previously, he worked as a Senior Teaching Fellow at the Department of Development Studies and Centre for International Studies and Diplomacy at SOAS, the University of London.
+Dr Pritish Behuria is a Hallsworth Research Fellow in Political Economy at The University of Manchester’s Global Development Institute.
+Previously, he was an LSE Fellow at the Department of International Development at the London School of Economics and Political Science, and worked as a Senior Teaching Fellow at the Department of Development Studies and Centre for International Studies and Diplomacy at SOAS, the University of London.
 Pritish is a researcher with ESID on our political economy determinants of economic growth programme, focusing primarily on Rwanda.

 Pritish’s research focuses on the politics of late development in the 21st century.
 So far, the bulk of his fieldwork has centred on examining elite politics, state-business relations and productive sector policies in Rwanda.
 He is currently developing a similar study in Ethiopia.
 Pritish has also begun researching the capacity of technology acquisition among local firms in India’s renewable energy sector (in particular, the solar energy sector).
 He also works on examining the politics of public sector reforms in developing countries.

 Behuria, P. and Goodfellow, T. (2016).
 ‘The political settlement and ‘deals environment’ in Rwanda: Unpacking two decades of economic growth‘.
 ESID Working Paper No. 57.
 Manchester.

 Behuria, P. (2016).
 ‘Centralising rents and dispersing power while pursuing development: Exploring the strategic uses of military firms in Rwanda‘.
-Early View in Review of African Political Economy.
+Review of African Political Economy, 43(150): 630-647.

 Behuria, P. (2016).
 ‘The political settlement and public sector reforms in developing countries’.
 Background Paper for the Annual Conference of the United Nations Development Programme Global Centre for Public Sector Excellence.